decolab/gec/README.md

 ## Purpose & Scope

-- Uses a hierarchy-sensitive metric: Generative Connectivity of the Arrow of Time.
+- Uses a hierarchy-sensitive metric: Generative Connectivity of the Arrow of Time (GCAT).
 - Compares hierarchical organization across movie-watching and rest paradigms.
 - Supports naturalistic neuroscience.
 - Designed to be compatible with HCP 3T and 7T datasets.